Rumi calendar: History

 In the Islamic state of the Ottoman Empire, the religious Islamic calendar (a lunar calendar) was in use.
 In this calendar, months coincide with lunar phases.
 Because a "lunar year" (the combined duration of twelve lunar phases) is shorter than the solar year, the seasons cycle through the lunar months as the solar years pass.
 As the Astronomical Almanac states: "As a result, the cycle of twelve lunar months regresses through the seasons over a period of about 33 solar] years".
 (Note: This means that there are 34 Hijri years to 33 Gregorian years.)

 1677 introduction of the fiscal calendar

 In 1677, Head Treasurer (باش دفتردار, Baş Defterdar) Hasan Pasha under Sultan Mehmed IV proposed the correction of financial records by dropping one year (an escape year) every 33 years, resulting from the difference between the lunar Islamic calendar and the solar Julian calendar.

-In 1740 (1152 AH) during the reign of Sultan Mahmud I, March was adopted as the first month of the fiscal year for the payment of taxes and dealings with government officials instead of Muharram following Treasurer Atıf Efendi's proposal.
+In 1740 (1152 AH) during the reign of Sultan Mahmud I, March was adopted as the first month of the fiscal year for the payment of taxes and dealings with government officials (instead of Muharram), following Treasurer Atıf Efendi's proposal.

-Proposed by Treasurer Moralı Osman Efendi during the reign of Sultan Abdul Hamid I, the range of the fiscal calendar applications was extended in 1794 to state expenditures and payments in order to prevent surplus cost arising from the time difference between the Islamic and Julian calendar.
+Proposed by Treasurer Moralı Osman Efendi during the reign of Sultan Abdul Hamid I, the range of the fiscal calendar applications was extended in 1794 to state expenditures and payments in order to prevent surplus cost arising from the difference in year length between the Islamic and Julian calendar.